C0NFR1NGO/Music-Player-Management-System/README.md

 # 🎵 Music Playlist Management System

 This repository contains a C implementation of a music playlist management system, designed to simulate features of modern music players like Spotify using a Linked List data structure.
-It was developed as a lab assignment for the CSL214: Data Structure and Program Design - II course.
+It was developed as a project for the CSL214: Data Structure and Program Design - II course.

 ## 🏗️ Data Structures